majoyal/nestjs-microservices-example/README.md

 ## Contributing
 Feel free to open an issue or make a PR if you think this sample can be improved (it definitely can!).

+## Credits
+This example was initially inspired by [this article](https://medium.com/swlh/write-your-first-microservice-in-nest-js-841e10a86117).

 ## License

 [MIT licensed](LICENSE)